HYBRID EVENT: You can participate in person at Valencia, Spain or Virtually from your home or work.

 Flavonoids from therapeutic herbs to treat COVID-19

-Mentor Sopjani, Speaker at Traditional Medicine Conference
+Mentor Sopjani, Speaker at Traditional Medicine Conferences

 University of Prishtina, Republic of Kosovo